Cost Centre Analysis for Growing Businesses

 12 minutes

-What is a Cost Center?
+What is a Cost Centre?

 • Marketing: This includes all of the costs associated with acquiring new customers, such as advertising, content creation, and social media.